 - Click Services > Manage Services > Publish Service.

-- Click the Browse button to navigate to the service definition you want to publish, or type its path.
+- Click the Browse button to browse to the service definition you want to publish, or type the path to the file.

 You can only browse the file system of the machine that is running Manager.
 If you want to browse to a location on another machine, map the drive before browsing.